kmlawson/china-revolutions-mo3337/README.md

 Course handbook for China's Revolutions honours module for third years students in the School of History at the University of St Andrews

-Download the file "handbook.pdf" if you only want the final compiled PDF of the handbook.
+Download the raw file [handbook.pdf](https://github.com/kmlawson/china-revolutions-mo3337/blob/master/handbook.pdf?raw=true) if you only want the final compiled PDF of the handbook.

 The Spring 2015 Version of This Module Handbook is now bundled as a release: